EABamgboye/Larviciding-Manuscript/README.md

 # Background
 The present study analyzed the entomological data from selected wards in Ibadan metropolis to characterize Anopheles larval habitats, assess seasonal and ward-level variation, evaluate household spatial malaria risk, and identify environmental drivers of Anophles larva habitat suitability

+# Methodology
+Potential breeding habitats were surveyed across three wards representing formal, informal, and slum settlement archetypes.
+Habitats were assessed for Anopheles larval presence, and larvae were collected and identified using standard methods.
+Breeding site density per km² was estimated using a simulated pathway technique.
+Spatial associations with household malaria risk were evaluated using kernel - based distance -decay weighting, while environmental drivers were modeled using MaxEnt.

 # Repository Structure
+## /scripts: contains code in two major folders
+### 1) General Analysis scripts
+  This folder contains data wrangling scripts
+### 2) Manuscript Specific Scripts

-## /scripts: contains code for the data analysis in four components
+This folder contains data analysis to produce all the figures and results presented in the manuscript in four different domains
 * Exploratory Data Analysis/Descriptive :
 * Household Spatial Scale Analysis
 * Habitat Suitability
 * Sensitivity Analysis

-## /figures: contains outputs from the analysis in pdf/AI files
+## /figures:

-# Methodology
-Potential breeding habitats were surveyed across three wards representing formal, informal, and slum settlement archetypes.
-Habitats were assessed for Anopheles larval presence, and larvae were collected and identified using standard methods.
-Breeding site density per km² was estimated using a simulated pathway technique.
-Spatial associations with household malaria risk were evaluated using kernel - based distance -decay weighting, while environmental drivers were modeled using MaxEnt.
+This folder contains all main and supplementary figures generated from this analysis, provided in PDF and Adobe Illustrator (AI) file formats.

 # Key Findings
+* Only 7.4%(31/420) of the prospected larval habitats contained Anopheles larvae.
-Of 420 potential breeding sites identified, 31 (7.4%) contained Anopheles larvae.
-Larvae were detected mainly during the wet season (83.9%), mostly in puddles, dug wells, and drainages/gutters, and in the slum -dominated ward (61.3%), which also had higher larval density, breeding site density, and habitat diversity across seasons.
-Households nearest larval habitats had higher malaria odds in both seasons.
+* Larvae were detected mainly during the wet season (83.9%).
+* The slum settlement predominated ward had the highest proportion of positive anopheles larval habitats(61.3%), larval density, breeding site density, and habitat diversity
+* Puddles, dug wells, and drainages/gutters accounted for about 80% of larval abundance.
+* Households nearest larval habitats had higher malaria odds in both seasons.
 Odds declined with distance in the informal -dominated ward but remained elevated in the slum -dominated ward, especially during the dry season (OR: 1.3; 95% CI: 1.1- 1.6).
-Habitat suitability increased with distance from large water bodies, positive NDWI values, and lower night -time light.
+* Habitat suitability increased with distance from large water bodies, areas with higher population density and positive NDWI values in the slum-settlement predominated ward, while areas with lower night -time lights and negatove NDMI values were most suitable for Anophelse larval breeding in the informal-settlement predominated ward.

 # Impact
-Targeted larviciding can strengthen urban malaria control by prioritizing slum-dominated wards with higher larval densities across seasons and persistent malaria risk, even during dry season
+Targeted larval source management can strengthen urban malaria control in urban slums by combining environmental management and larviciding interventions while larviciding-focused interventions might be best in other settlement types (formal or informal).
+Prioritizing larval source management interventions during the dry season, when breeding habitats are fewer and easier to identify, could enhance cost-effectiveness and optimize resource allocation.

 # Contact
 For any inquiries or contributions, please contact: Ifeoma Ozodiegwu, Assistant Professor @ Loyola University and Principal Investigator at the Urban Malaria Project via iozodiegwu@luc.edu

 # Acknowledgments
-Special thanks to the NMEP, Osun State Universitythe Kwara State Malaria Eliminiation Program and Ministry of Health, and all stakeholders involved in the Multistakeholder-Dialogue and field assessments.
+Special thanks to the NMEP, Osun State University, and all field researchers